Updated December 27, 2024

 Imagine opening a filing cabinet and finding someone mixed up all the files.
 It would take you more time to find the files you were looking right?
 The same thing holds true for your computer.

 When I started working with computers, there were only a couple of storage options: Hard Disk Drives (HDD) and Floppy Disk Drives (FDD).
-And DOS and early versions of Windows were notorious for not writing files back to exactly where they were found, and this a how a drive gets fragmented.
+DOS and early versions of Windows were notorious for not writing files back to exactly where they were found, and this is how a drive gets fragmented.

 I like to refer to the different versions as Standard (GUI) and Advanced (CLI).
 The Standard version is simple to use but has limited features, and the Advanced version is a little harder to use but has more features.